igrishaev/farseer/README.md

              client.clj:  179  farseer.client/call
 ~~~

-Pay attention that the `:rpc/ensure?` option doesn't affect batch requests (see
+At the moment, the `:rpc/ensure?` option doesn't affect batch requests (see
 below).

 #### Auth